DeepLabCut/DeepLabCut/docs/functionDetails.md

 an interactive graphical user interface (GUI).
 The user should have already named the body parts to label (points of interest) in the project’s configuration file by providing a list.
 The following command invokes the labeling toolbox.

-          >> deeplabcut.label_frames(config_path)
+    deeplabcut.label_frames(config_path)

 The user needs to use the *Load Frames* button to select the directory which stores the extracted frames from one of the videos.
 Subsequently, the user can use one of the radio buttons (top right) to select a body part to label.
 RIGHT click to add the label.
 Left click to drag the label, if needed.
-If you label a part accidently, you can use the middle buttom on your mouse to delete!
+If you label a part accidentally, you can use the middle button on your mouse to delete!
 If you cannot see a body part in the frame, skip over the label!
 Please see the ``HELP`` button for more user instructions.
 This auto-advances once you labeled the first body part.
 You can also advance to the next frame by clicking on the RIGHT arrow on your keyboard (and go to a previous frame with LEFT arrow).
 Each label will be plotted as a dot in a unique color (see Figure 4 for more details).

 The user is free to move around the body part and once satisfied with its position, can select another radio button